yung1022/curtube/README.md

 # curtube

-CurTube is a wensite / program similar to Youtube or the SFMG FYSC.
+CurTube is a website / program similar to Youtube or the SFMG FYSC.